Thermal Energy Networks (TENs)

 Estimated Timeline: 2024-2026

-While TENs are a promising solution for neighbourhood-scale decarbonization, the area-based planning approaches that are needed for them to reach scale are only just emerging in Canada.
-This project aims to clarify the economic opportunities associated with TENs and area-based planning approaches, and to find ways to embed those approaches into regulations at the municipal, provincial, and federal level.
+Description: While TENs are a promising solution for neighbourhood-scale decarbonization, the local clean heat planning approaches that could allow them to reach scale are only just emerging in Canada.
+This two-year national study aims to clarify the economic opportunities associated with TENs and local clean heat planning approaches, and to find ways to embed those approaches into regulations at the municipal, provincial, and federal levels.
 Ultimately, we aim to provide analysis, decision support tools, and prototype policies that can help broaden the use of TENs where appropriate as a complement to other building-by-building decarbonization tools.

 Project Funder(s):